kimcangho/kimcangho/README.md

     <img src="iceland-camper-van.jpg" alt="Iceland Camper Van" height="300px" />
 </div>

-When I'm not at the keyboard, you can find me cycling around, picking up weights and putting them down, or unleashing boardgame chaos!
+When I'm not at the keyboard, you can find me cycling around, picking up weights and putting them down, or unleashing trading card chaos!
 If you still can't find me, I may be doing "field research" inside a camper van in the hopes of one day building my own!

 <h2 align="center">🏗 Projects</h2>